sanfinity-Iot/openremote/Developer-Guide:-Working-on-the-UI.md

 Working on the UI means working on any of:

-* Web applications
+* Web applications that provide functionality to endusers
-* Web components
+* Web components and their demos, shared between applications
-* Keycloak theme(s)
+* Keycloak theme(s) used in authentication screens
+* Working on the (legacy GWT) Manager client

 ## Quickstart
-You will need the standard tool chain (see [Setting up the environment](./Developer-Guide%3A-Preparing-the-environment)) to be able to build and run the components and apps.
-Working on the web applications and/or components will also generally require a manager to interact with, you can either:
+You will need the standard tool chain (see [[Preparing the environment|Developer Guide: Preparing the environment]]) to be able to build and run the components and apps.
+Working on the web applications and/or components will also generally require backend services to interact with, you can either:

-* Run a Manager instance in an IDE (refer to [Working on the Manager](./Developer-Guide%3A-Working-on-the-Manager))
+* Run a Manager instance in an IDE (refer to [[Setting up an IDE|Developer Guide: Setting up an IDE]])
 * Deploy the Manager using a Docker container (refer to [UI Development profile](./Developer-Guide%3A-Docker-compose-profiles#ui-development-devyml))

 As an example if working on the `rest` component then run the following `gradle` tasks at the same time:

-- `./gradlew -t -p ui modelWatch` - Watches the model for changes and auto generates the `model` typescript definition and `restclient`.
+- `./gradlew -t -p ui modelWatch` - Watches the model for changes and auto generates the `model` typescript definition and `restclient`
 - `./gradlew -p ui/demo/demo-rest tscWatch` - Watches typescript files (including referenced typescript projects) for changes and auto transpiles to javascript
 - `./gradlew -p ui/demo/demo-rest npmServe` - Starts webpack dev server and serves the web app which can then be accessed at `http://localhost:9000/demo-rest/`

 If you want to create a new `component` or `app` then simply copy an existing one as a template (when creating a `component` then you need to create a corresponding `demo` which acts as a development harness that can be served by webpack dev server).

 ## UI Components & Apps (`/ui`)

 All UI components and apps are located in the `ui` directory; here you can find the standard OpenRemote web UI components and apps using a monorepo architecture.
 The code is divided into categories by directory:

 * `component` - Base OpenRemote JS modules and web components (built using Polymer) these are written as ES6 modules